 His research has been supported by the NEH, American Philosophical Society, ACLS, Institute for New Economic Thinking, Wenner-Gren Foundation, Magn.
 Bergvalls Stiftelse, Helge Ax:son Johnsons Stiftelse, Sven och Dagmar Salens Stiftelse, and Jan Wallanders och Tom Hedelius Stiftelse.
 During the 2016-17 academic year, he was a fellow at the Davis Center for Historical Studies, Princeton University.

 He has taught such courses as "Introduction to European History: Renaissance to the French Revolution"; "Filthy Lucre: A History of Money"; "Capitalism and the Enlightenment"; "Merchants, Pirates, and Slaves in the Formation of Atlantic Capitalism: 1600-1800"; "History of Capitalism"; "Commercial Practices, Commercial Imaginations in Europe, 1300-1750" (graduate seminar); and "History of Political Economy" (graduate seminar).

 Casualties of Credit: The English Financial Revolution, 1620-1720 (Harvard University Press, 2011)

 Hume's Worldly Philosophy (with Margaret Schabas).
-In process.
+(University of Chicago Press, forthcoming 2019).

 A History of Scarcity: Humanity, Nature, and the World of Goods (with Fredrik Albritton-Jonsson).
 Under contract with Harvard University Press.